As stocks tumble, Indian pharma, Taiwan tech lure smart money

 The downturn in equities has been exacerbated by steep falls in Asian currencies, which have taken multiple blows from a sputtering Chinese economy, the unexpected 2 percent devaluation of its yuan currency on Aug.
 11, and expectations the U.S. Federal Reserve will raise rates by year-end.

-Fears the China growth woes could knock the global economy have spread turmoil in world financial markets, toppling the benchmark MSCI Asia Pacific ex-Japan index 16 percent this year.
-China's stocks, the epicentre of the global equities shakeout, have plunged around 40 percent from their mid-June peak.
+Fears the China growth woes could knock the global economy have spread turmoil in world financial markets, toppling the benchmark MSCI Asia Pacific ex-Japan index .MIAPJ0000PUS 16 percent this year.
+China's stocks .SSEC, the epicentre of the global equities shakeout, have plunged around 40 percent from their mid-June peak.

 But the turbulence hides opportunities, some funds say, with Credit Suisse estimating net selling in emerging Asia ex-China reached a whopping $19.8 billion in the three months to Aug.
 28.